yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 **Context** - In a day-to-day conversation, this generally refers to the underlying meaning of previous few exchanges.
 For Example - if a person is asking repeated questions about a product and says "Buy IT" , the IT here refers to the product.

-## Train your Intents

-Intents are used to train your bot to understand the language we humans speak.

-For example, I want to order coffee.

-Sounds simple right?
-It’s even simpler to train your first intent.

 ## 1. Usecase

 In this guide, we will be building an intent for Jimmy's cafe.
 You can consider the following scenario for your bot.